tsenovilla/rustilities/README.md

 ### Features ⚙️

 The crate splits its functionalities into several features, allowing the compilation of only the parts that are needed.
-The `full` feature compiles the entire crate.

 # Contributing 🤝🚀